ggeerraarrdd/lafs-dev/README.md

 ## Description

+> [!NOTE]
+> ALL CONTENTS IN THIS REPO ARE FOR EDUCATIONAL PURPOSES ONLY.

 _LAFSCMS_ is the companion Content Management System (CMS) for the _Landscape Architecture Film Series_ [website](https://l-a-f-s.org/).
 Currently in alpha, the plan is to merge the beta version with the [film series repo](https://github.com/ggeerraarrdd/film-series).

 Just like any real-world organization, student-run organizations such as a film series experience knowledge loss when their members graduate.
 Without a knowledge transfer process, this loss can lead to technical resources being underutilized or becoming inactive.
 While alternative resources and processes may exist, they either need to be created from scratch, requiring significant time and resources, or are imperfect substitutes.
 If existing resources work perfectly fine, why go through all that effort?